blender/blender/source/gameengine/PyDoc/bge.logic.rst

 Constants
 =========

+.. data:: KX_TRUE

-.. data:: KX_TRUE: True value used by some modules.
+   True value used by some modules.

+.. data:: KX_FALSE

-.. data:: KX_FALSE: False value used by some modules.
+   False value used by some modules.

 ---------------
 Property Sensor